Kocel: Life

-Kocelj was the second son of Pribina, a Slavic dux installed by the Franks in Lower Pannonia in ca. 838 or 840.
+Kocel was the second son of Pribina, a Slavic dux installed by the Franks in Lower Pannonia in ca. 838 or 840.
 Bowlus believes he was born in ca. 820.
-In 861, Kocelj made a significant donation to the Freising monastery, showing that he had a solid social and political standing.
-According to Bowlus, this document indicates that Pribina had died, and Kocelj succeeded him.
+In 861, Kocel made a significant donation to the Freising monastery, showing that he had a solid social and political standing.
+According to Bowlus, this document indicates that Pribina had died, and Kocel succeeded him.
 Louis the German installed Kocel as a ruler in Lower Pannonia in 864.
-Kocelj held "Lower Pannonia" (Pannonia inferioris) in 865, when Archbishop Adalwin of Salzburg visited his lands twice.
+Kocel held "Lower Pannonia" (Pannonia inferioris) in 865, when Archbishop Adalwin of Salzburg visited his lands twice.
 In 869, Kocel had requested for Byzantine missionary Methodius to be sent into Pannonia as a papal legate.
-In midsummer, Kocelj sent Methodius to Rome with twenty men to petition for his elevation to bishop.
+In midsummer, Kocel sent Methodius to Rome with twenty men to petition for his elevation to bishop.
 Hadrian II appointed Methodius the archbishop of Sirmium, and sent confirmations to, among others, Kocel, whose land lay within the jurisdiction.
 Frankish Pannonia was held by Kocel and Bavarian margraves in 871; Kocel enjoyed independence, as evident from his talks with the pope.
 In 874, following the Moravian conflict, Kocel continued to rule the Drava Valley, presumably under Carloman of the March of Pannonia.
-Kocelj disappears from sources after 874, and was either dead or removed from his office c.
+Kocel disappears from sources after 874, and was either dead or removed from his office c.
 876, certainly dead by 880.

-Identification
+Identification with other commanders

-Kocel has been identified with Frankish military commander Kotzil mentioned in De Administrando Imperio regarding the armed revolt by the Croats who were led by their Duke Domagoj who "managed to prevail and killed all the Franks and their archon, called Kotzil", most probably in 874 which coincides with Kocel's disappearance from the sources.
+Some historians consider that Kocel can be identified with Frankish military commander Kotzil/Kotzilis mentioned in De Administrando Imperio regarding the armed revolt by the Croats (presumably in the time of Duke Domagoj) who "managed to prevail and killed all the Franks and their archon, called Kotzil" (also identified with Cadolah of Friuli d.
+819), most probably in 874 which coincides with Kocel's disappearance from the sources.
+According to Francis Dvornik, the DAI's account is possibly "telescoping" different events related to Ljudevit, Borna, and finally in which Kocel "had perished in 876".
+Neven Budak concluded that the DAI's account about Croatian revolt against the Franks cannot be connected to Kocel.